AssemblyScript/website/src/status.md

 ### Closures

-Closures (functions with a captured environment) are not yet supported and we are waiting for the Function References 🦄 and Garbage collection 🦄 (captured environments are GC'ed) proposals to land.
+Closures (functions with a captured environment) are not yet supported.
 However, since this is a crucial language feature, we may end up with a filler implementation using linear memory.
 Not available yet, though.

 In the meantime we recommend to restructure code so closures are not necessary, i.e. instead of writing